Should FMG and its investors panic now that iron ore prices have crashed below $100/t?

 A Low Cost Producer

-Fortescue Metals Group has built its reputation on being one of the lowest-cost producers of iron ore globally.
+FMG has built its reputation on being one of the lowest-cost producers of iron ore globally.
 Its cash production costs, which hover around $17–$18 per tonne, provide a significant buffer against price declines.
-This cost advantage allows FMG to remain profitable even in challenging market conditions, setting it apart from higher-cost competitors.
+This cost advantage has allowed to remain profitable even in challenging market conditions, setting it apart from higher-cost competitors.
+But of course, the company can only cut its costs so much in order to remain in business.

 Performance